 We have also allocated you a faculty mentor who you should aim to meet with at least twice in the first term to discuss your progress.
+The mentors assigned here do not necessarily have to be your supervisor for your research project.
 By the start of your second term you should have a confirmed supervisor and a plan for your initial research project.
 Your main supervisor must be based at the University of Oxford.

 The supervisory relationship is one of the most crucial ingredients underpinning successful research.
-The relationship is two-sided with obligations on supervisors as well as the student.
+The relationship is two-sided with obligations on supervisors as well as he student.
 Like any relationship, it has to be worked at and nurtured.
 It is therefore important to establish clear and explicit mutual expectations in order to minimise the risks and possible difficulties of personality clashes.
 You should ensure you meet with your supervisor regularly and be proactive in arranging meetings.
 It is suggested that the programme of meetings is drawn up well in advance and that supervisors and students avoid rescheduling.